jasonicarter/MLND_capstone/Capstone_proposal.md

 provide income in the future or will be sold at a higher price for a profit.*

-This proposal will target the finance domain, specifically, the subset of stocks and the stockmarket.
+This proposal will target the finance domain, specifically, the subset of stocks and the stock market.
 Going forward, the definition of investing and trading will be accepted as:

 - **Investing** is the act of committing money or capital to an endeavor